-The Office Administration's Computer Business Applications program successfully prepares students with an introduction to intermediate level knowledge of computer literacy.
-Emphasis is placed on learning state-of-the-art computer business applications and fundamental business skills required in today's business offices.
-Computer business applications include MS Windows, Access, Excel, Outlook, PowerPoint, and Word; financial applications such as QuickBooks Pro; and computer keyboarding.
-Fundamental business skills include proofreading, administrative business procedures, and filing and records management.
+This program provides students with skills in state-of-the-art computer business applications and fundamental business skills required in today's business offices.
+Computer business applications include MS Windows, Access, Excel, Outlook, PowerPoint, Word, financial applications such as QuickBooks Pro, and computer keyboarding.
+Fundamental business skills include proofreading, administrative business procedures, filing and records management.

 The primary focus of the CBA program is to provide students the knowledge and skills to achieve certification at the college, national, and international levels.
 CBA offers students the option of majoring in Computer Business Applications, Administrative Assistant, and/or Legal Secretary/Assistant.
 CBA utilizes MS Certified Application Specialist Approved Courseware so that students can achieve national certification at the Specialist and Professional levels upon completion of the required CBA courses.
-CBA offers certification for the International Association of Administrative Professional's Certified Professional Secretary (CPS) and Certified Administrative Professional (CAP) exams.
+Additionally, CBA offers certification exams for the International Association of Administrative Professional's Certified Professional Secretary (CPS) and Certified Administrative Professional (CAP).